adomokos/climb_that_mountain/blog/2017/12/haskell_to_mysql_via_yeshql_part_2.md

 ### Haskell to MySQL via Yeshql (Part 2.)

-In the [previous](/blog/2017/11/haskell_to_mysql_via_yeshql.md) blog post we built the skeleton of a console app in Haskell that talks to MySQL via [Yeshql](https://github.com/tdammers/yeshql).
+In the [previous](/blog/2017/11/haskell_to_mysql_via_yeshql.md) blog post, we built the skeleton of a console app in Haskell that talks to MySQL via [Yeshql](https://github.com/tdammers/yeshql).
 We used a Makefile to rebuild the database, compile the code and run the app.
 [This is](https://github.com/adomokos/hashmir/commit/78a597e2c348abe751178812367f260fde69edb6) the commit point where we left it at the end of Part 1.

-In this article we will add functionality to create `clients` records, we will extract the logic that acquires, commits and closes the connection, and finally we will move the database related code into its own module.
+In this article we will add functionality to create `clients` records, we will extract the logic that acquires, commits and closes the connection, and finally, we will move the database related code into its own module.

 #### Insert a Client record

 We can query the `clients` table, however, there are no records in that table.
-Let's add one with a SQL template.
+Let's add one to the SQL template.

 Modify the yeshql templates by adding the following code: